TheOdinProject/curriculum/foundations/introduction/motivation_and_mindset.md

 * To learn more about the best ways to learn, [learning how to learn on Coursera](https://www.coursera.org/learn/learning-how-to-learn) is highly recommended.

 * The Ruby Rogues have a [podcast on How to Learn](https://devchat.tv/ruby-rogues/131-rr-how-to-learn/), which should be motivational and useful to you, so check it out for some useful thoughts on learning.

+In short, understand it, practice it, and finally teach it.

 ### What To Do When You're Stuck